LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

-# Do Never Use Hardcode in I18n
+# Never Use Hardcode in I18n

 *Not finished yet.
 There's lack of many pictures*